 We can also use our estimated effects of the relationship between early life shocks, schooling, and later-life consumption to guide measures of the return to schooling.
-Table 3 shows that one positive early life shock (relative to a neutral year) is associated with an increase of 0.07 years of schooling, and Table 5 shows that it is associated with an increase in consumption of 0.5%, for an estimated return to schooling (plus the direct benefits of the early life shock) of 7.14%.
-In high child labor districts, early life investment is associated with 0.04 years fewer of school and 0.4% less consumption, for a return to schooling (again gross of the direct benefits of the early life shock) of 10%.
-These results imply that the returns to schooling are similar in high and low child labor districts, and if anything might be higher in places with more child labor.19 Reassuringly, these implied estimates of the return to schooling are in line with other estimates from low-income countries (Duflo, 2001; Patrinos and Psacharopoulos, 2020; Khanna, 2023).
+Focusing on low child labor districts in column 3, Table 3 shows that one positive early life shock (relative to a neutral year) is associated with an increase of $0.07 \ (=0.0054 \times 13)$ years of schooling, and Table 6 shows that it is associated with an increase in consumption of 0.59%, for an estimated return to schooling (plus the direct benefits of the early life shock) of 8%.
+In high child labor districts, early life investment is associated with $0.042 \ (=0.0032 \times 13)$ fewer years of school and 0.47% less consumption, for a return to schooling (again gross of the direct benefits of the early life shock) of 11%.
+These results imply that the returns to schooling are similar in high and low child labor districts, and if anything might be higher in places with more child labor.
+Reassuringly, these implied estimates of the return to schooling are in line with other estimates from low-income countries (Duflo, 2001; Patrinos and Psacharopoulos, 2020; Khanna, 2023).